Stress Eating

 • do I want to participate in this type of conversation with myself?

-A growth mindset is assessing what needs to change, working toward the goal and making prudent adjustments as needed.
+A growth mindset is assessing what needs to change, working toward the goal and making prudent adjustments.

 Listening means moving away from controlling and toward acceptance.

-Sometimes acceptance is confused with: ‘this is who you are, it’s not going to change, so just get over it.’
-I’m glad that this is totally, absolutely wrong in this context!
+Sometimes acceptance is confused with: ‘This is who you are; it’s not going to change, so just get over it.’
+I’m glad that this is wrong in this context!

 If you desire change, it is possible through healing, respect and kindness.

-Accepting who you are today frees you to use the energy spent criticising yourself, in more productive ways.
+Accepting who you are today frees you to use the energy spent criticizing yourself more flexibly.

-Listen for all of the good you can do and all of the happiness you can experience.
+Listen for all the good you can do and all the happiness you can experience.

 SILK – Kindness